Bamjr/BTC-Application/README.md

 # BTC-Application
-Mobile Application for Math calculate, Translate and creating multiplication tables
+Mobile Application for Math calculate, Translate and creating multiplication tables, made with kodular